 When one attempts to use their arms rather than the strength of their core muscles, their energy is quickly depleted and a sport that should be fun becomes tiresome.

 As a beginner paddle boarder, one should take several things into account before enthusiastically throwing themselves onto a board.

 Choosing an area with calm water and minimal wind is essential.
 One should avoid areas with obstacles that may compromise their balance, for example places where logs and rocks lie right below the surface.

 There are several safety measures to consider.
 While all paddle boarders should follow these safety measures, they are especially crucial for the amateur:

-- Personal Flotation Devices (lifejackets).
-While wise to utilize in any water sport, PFDs will be disregarded by many paddlers.
+- Personal Flotation Devices (lifejackets) – While wise to utilize in any water sport, PFDs will be disregarded by many paddlers.
 This is understandable, as they tend to decrease range of motion and can be uncomfortable in the heat.
-In spite of these disadvantages the amateur should always wear a PFD while learning this new activity.
+In spite of these disadvantages the amateur should always wear a life jacket while learning this new activity.
 This should be the case until they gain a basic sense of confidence in their skill and abilities.

 It’s worth noting the U.S. Coast Guard considers the SUP a water vessel.
 Paddlers must follow the same rules and regulations required of other small vessels, such as canoes and kayaks.

 In most cases a sound-producing device, such as a whistle or horn, and PFDs for each passenger must be onboard.
 There are some exceptions to these requirements which are too extensive to list here.
 For the most up to date information, click here.